 Recommendation: We recommend that the Colleges improve the existing procedures and controls to ensure compliance with the aforementioned criteria.
-We also recommend an additional level of review is added in the process to ensure completed Return to Title IV calculations are properly completed.
+And the Colleges need to maintain all the students' participation documentation in distance education classes to ensure accuracy of withdrawal date for Return to Title IV calculation.